-We have designed this budget tour to be short quick and a little easier on the wallet as you take part in the Independence Day celebrations in Turkmenistan – easily our most favourite nation of “the Stans”.
+We have designed our Turkmenistan Independence Day Budget tour to be short and easier on your wallet as you take part in the celebrations in Ashgabat – easily our most favourite nation of “the Stans”.

 Here not only will you become one of the small group of foreigners to visit Ashgabat, but you will join the even smaller group of foreigners who have ever had the opportunity to take part in the colourful Independence Day celebrations, getting a truly unique insight into how the Turkmen celebrate their proud day.
 If you thought an Olympic opening ceremony or the North Korean Mass Games were spectacular, think again.

 Once the celebrations in the capital quiet down, we’ll then embark on a drive through the Karakum Desert.
-Here you’ll explore the Ancient UNESCO world heritage archaeological sites along the Silk Road such as the ancient fortresses, underground thermal springs, an incomplete beach resort, and the very famous Gates of Hell.
+Here you’ll explore the Ancient UNESCO world heritage archaeological sites along the Silk Road such as the ancient fortresses, and the very famous Gates of Hell.
 Turkmenistan is a place oozing in both history and quirkiness.

-Wednesday September 27th – Ashgabat – Nisa – Ashgabat – Turkmenistan Independence Day
+Friday 27th September – Ashgabat – Nisa – Ashgabat: Turkmenistan Independence Day!

-Thursday September 28th – Ashgabat – Darvaza / The Gates of Hell
+Saturday 28th September – Ashgabat – The Gates of Hell

-Friday 29th September – Darvaza / The Gates of Hell – Ashgabat
+Sunday 29th September – The Gates of Hell – Ashgabat

 • Letter of Invitation